Nihiue/loki-enhance-middleware/README.md

 ## Config LogAgent

- LogAgent Should:
+ LogAgent needs to:

  * Send requests to middleware
- * Add `placeholder` for middle to process, see `Module - Geo IP` for example
+ * Add `placeholder` to log line for middle to process, see `Module - Geo IP` for example

 `promtail-config.yaml`
 ```yaml